Rambler Dr: Little Pudding River Bridge 5419A Rehabilitation

 and installing new guardrail and guardrail transitions at the bridge

-Construction is expected to begin in the summer of 2023 and be completed in the spring of 2025.
+Construction is expected to begin in the Summer of 2024 and be completed in the Fall.

 Federal Aid Surface Transportation funds along with County matching funds are being utilized to construct the upgrades.
 The total project cost is estimated to be $5,024,400 which includes engineering, right of way and construction.